 At this point, you’re probably leaning towards one side of the fence or the other.
 Users wanting flexibility and robustness wrapped up in a stable and secure package will likely want to opt for WordPress.
 Those with coding knowledge (or access to it) are more likely to consider a PHP framework.

 As such, you should endeavor to carry out as much research as possible before making your ultimate choice.
 For example, we’ve previously written an in-depth article on choosing a CMS

-In a nutshell, you’ll always want to choose the option that’s best for your specific site and needs.
+In a nutshell, you’ll always want to choose the option that’s ideal for your specific site and needs.
 It’s best to consider the long-term goals for your project, rather than be swayed by transitional factors such as budget or others’ opinions.

-Ultimately, either a CMS or framework can help you improve the digital experience for visitors to your website.
-Regardless of the solution you choose for getting your site up and running, however, you’ll need a suitable web host to power it.
+Ultimately, either a CMS or PHP framework can help you improve the digital experience for visitors to your website.
+However, regardless of the solution you choose for getting your site up and running, you’ll need a suitable web host to power it.
 WordPress users

-WP Engine can be the answer to all of those needs.
-We’re adept at helping users of all stripes set up and run a website, and would love to welcome you into the family.
-Check out our framework, Genesis Framework, and our plans for more details on what we provide!
+can be the answer to all of those needs.
+We’re adept at helping users of all stripes set up and run websites, and would love to welcome you into the family.
+Check out our framework theme, Genesis Framework

 , and our plans